 As an administrator we can import users using provided template.
-The template has four columns: email, firstName, lastName and affiliation.
+The template has five columns: email, firstName, lastName, affiliation and role.
 Once it is filled with data, we can import it back to the FAIR Wizard to populate it with users.